The Rolling Stones: 1968–1970: Jones' departure and death, Mick Taylor joins

 By the time Beggars Banquet was released, Brian Jones was only sporadically contributing to the band.
 Jagger said that Jones was "not psychologically suited to this way of life".
 His drug use had become a hindrance, and he was unable to obtain a US visa.
 Richards reported that in a June meeting with Jagger, Watts, and himself at Jones' house, Jones admitted that he was unable to "go on the road again", and left the band saying, "I've left, and if I want to I can come back."
 On 3 July 1969, less than a month later, Jones drowned under mysterious circumstances in the swimming pool at his home, Cotchford Farm, in Hartfield, East Sussex.
 The band auditioned several guitarists, including Paul Kossoff, as a replacement for Jones, before settling on Mick Taylor, who was recommended to Jagger by John Mayall.

 The Rolling Stones were scheduled to play at a free concert for Blackhill Enterprises in London's Hyde Park, two days after Jones' death; they decided to go ahead with the show as a tribute to him.
 Jagger began by reading an excerpt from Percy Bysshe Shelley's poem Adonais, an elegy written on the death of his friend John Keats.
 They released thousands of butterflies in memory of Jones before opening their set with "I'm Yours and I'm Hers", a Johnny Winter number.
 The concert, their first with new guitarist Mick Taylor, was performed in front of an estimated 250,000 fans.
 A Granada Television production team filmed the performance, which was broadcast on British television as The Stones in the Park.
 Blackhill Enterprises stage manager Sam Cutler introduced the Rolling Stones onto the stage by announcing: "Let's welcome the Greatest Rock and Roll Band in the World."

 Cutler repeated the introduction throughout their 1969 US tour.
-The show also included the concert debut of their fifth US number 1 single, "Honky Tonk Women", which had been released the previous day.
+The show also included the concert debut of their fifth US No. 1 single, "Honky Tonk Women", which had been released the previous day.
 In September 1969 the band's second greatest hits album, Through the Past, Darkly (Big Hits Vol. 2), was released, featuring a poem in dedication to Jones on the inside cover.